sezzle/sezzle-merchant-docs/Merchant-Guide-v2/integration-guide.md

-**intent\*** | string | Accepted values are "AUTH" or "CAPTURE" **reference_id\*** | string | A reference ID for the order **order_amount\*** | object | The amount and currency of the order
+**intent\*** | string | Accepted values are "AUTH" or "CAPTURE" **reference_id\*** | string | A reference ID for the order **order_amount\*** | object | The amount and currency of the order **financing_options** | array | The financing option for the order.
+Accepted values are "4-pay-biweekly" and "6-pay-monthly".
+If more than one option is provided, the first option will take effect.

 ### Order Amount Object
 A price object.
 The amount must be greater than 99.